 If you have had a good look around our website and would like to find out more, please do get in touch.
 All students at NCW have a vision impairment as their main special educational need and some students have other additional needs such as a hearing impairment or mild learning difficulties.

 It is wise to begin the process as early as possible to allow sufficient time for the funding process.
 We recommend that potential students attend their assessment at least 12 months before their intended date, if that is possible.

 If you are thinking about NCW for transition into Year 7 it is appropriate to start investigating your options while the child is still in Year 4.

-It is important that NCW is named on the as your preferred choice of school on EHCPs and in the school transition process.
+It is important that NCW is named as your preferred choice of school on EHCPs and in the school transition process.

 Our admissions programme runs throughout the year and we can can accept new students at any time.
 Many of our new starters join us part way through a year, into any year group – often the funding process can take longer than anticipated.

-You can also attend one our family events or open days details can be found by clicking the image below.
+You can also attend one of our family events or open days.
+Details can be found by clicking the image below.